taocpp/config/doc/Writing-Config-Files.md

 ### Phase Two

-The second phase successively eliminates all functions, references and additions.
+The second phase successively replaces all functions, references and additions with the result of their evaluation.

 During this phase the order in which things were parsed is no longer relevant.